-- Do not come if you feel sick or have had a known recent exposure to Covid-19.
+- Please do not ride if you feel sick or have had a known recent exposure to Covid-19.

 Wed.
 Training Rideshttps://www.mapmyride.com/us/south-burlington-vt/gmbc-wednesday-eve-ride-route-103813571Wheeler Natural Area (Dirt Lot)1715-1797 Swift St, South Burlington, VT 05403, USA